A UK Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU were endorsed by the European Council.

 - British citizenship, if you want to apply and meet the requirements.

-The scheme will open fully by 30 March 2019.
+The scheme will opened fully on 30 March 2019.
 You will need to register for the scheme online by 30 June 2021.
 You can sign up to receive updates by email.

 Help registering online is available from Peterborough Central Library.